 When you first get here, we'll do an inventory of your belongings.
 We'll keep that list to be sure that you have everything when you leave.
-If you have any 'leave at home' items with you, we will have to confiscate them.
+If you have any 'leave at home' items with you, we will have to confiscate them, but there is no consequence.
 The things we can return to you when you leave will be kept in a locked cabinet.